krossetti/DDL-DC/entity-resolution-basics.md

 Once the user has generated enough labels, the learned weights are used to calculate the probability that each pair of records within a block is a duplicate or not.
 In order to scale the pairwise matching up to larger tuples of matched records (in the case that entities may appear more than twice within a document), Dedupe uses hierarchical clustering with centroidal linkage.
 Records within some threshold distance of a centroid will be grouped together.
 The final result is an annotated version of the original dataset that now includes a centroid label for each record.

 ## Testing out `dedupe`
-_Start by walking people through the csv_example.py from the `dedupe-examples` repo_
+Getting started with Dedupe is easy, and the developers have provided a [convenient repo](https://github.com/datamade/dedupe-examples) with examples that you can use and iterate on.
+Let's start by walking through the csv_example.py from the `dedupe-examples`.

-Let's experiment with using the `dedupe` library to try cleaning up our file.
 To get `dedupe` running, we'll need to install Unidecode, Future, and Dedupe.

 In your terminal (we recommend doing so inside a [virtual environment](https://districtdatalabs.silvrback.com/how-to-develop-quality-python-code)):